 The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with Xerox management.
-Based upon its review and discussions, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be incorporated by reference in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 and be included in the Proxy Statement for the 2018 Annual Meeting of Shareholders.
+Based upon its review and discussions, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be incorporated by reference in this Form 10-K/A and the proxy statement for the 2018 Annual Meeting of Shareholders.

-Stephen H. Rusckowski, Chairman Gregory Q. Brown Cheryl Gordon Krongard Charles Prince
+Stephen H. Rusckowski, Chairman

+Gregory Q. Brown

+Cheryl Gordon Krongard

+Charles Prince